Skip to Content

 Guardianship of Minors

 Guardianships may also be used to protect the legal rights of a minor.
 In the event that a parent is no longer able to act on behalf of his or her child, a guardian, usually a relative, is appointed.
-Unlike an adoption, under a guardianship, parents may remain responsible for supporting the child financially and they do not necessarily forfeit their parental rights.
+Unlike an adoption, under guardianship, parents may remain responsible for supporting the child financially and they do not necessarily forfeit their parental rights.

 A minor may be considered for legal guardianship if his or her parent cannot provide shelter, does not have a steady income, suffers from an illness, or is incarcerated.
 In most instances, parental approval is sought prior to any legal proceedings.